decred/vspd/docs/api.md

 #### Step One

 Request fee amount and address for a ticket.
 The fee amount is only valid until the expiration time has passed.
-The fee amount is an absolute value measured in DCR.
-Returns an error if the specified ticket is not currently immature or live.
+The fee amount is an absolute value denominated in DCR.
+Returns an error if the specified ticket is not currently in the mempool, immature or live.

 This call will return an error if a fee transaction has already been provided for the specified ticket.